XDgov/data-design-standards/pages/components/legends.md

       <p>
         By displaying the data in ascending order, the lower numbers appear at the top of the legend.
-This type of order deviates from best practices in usability and will result in inconsistent ordering across legends.
+This type of order deviates from best practices in usability.
+It is also important to maintain consistent ordering across legends, especially when displaying visualizations in a series.
       </p>
     </div>
     <div class="usa-chart-card example-side-by-side legend-number-example">